jrfnl/Debug-Bar-Post-Types/readme.txt

 = 1.2.3 (2015-04-12) =
 * Hard-coded the text-domain for better compatibility with [GlotPress](https://translate.wordpress.org/projects/wp-plugins/debug-bar-post-types).
+* Make loading of text-domain compatible with use of the plugin in the `must-use` plugins directory.
 * Fix very minor layout inconsistency in combination with Twenty-Sixteen theme.
 * Updated the pretty print class to v1.6.0.
 * Minor housekeeping.